Super Lawyers

 Powered electric wheelchairs have the most to offer for children with cerebral palsy.
 Electric wheelchairs offer various control options that can give almost any child with cerebral palsy the ability to move around independently.

-Most electric wheelchairs for CP feature a joystick type of control that enables the user to move the chair in any direction simply by moving the control stick.
+Most electric wheelchairs for CP feature a joystick-type control that enables the user to move the chair in any direction simply by moving the control stick.
 More advanced operating systems are available for users who cannot use a joystick control, including touchpad controls and even eye gaze controls.

 Electric-powered wheelchairs can be equipped with additional features and operative enhancements to benefit children with cerebral palsy.
-Many of these features are discussed below.
+Many of these features are discussed in the following sections.

 Tilt-in-Space